I Used Anger to Get Respect — Until It Started Costing Me Love

 What if I’m not naturally harsh?

-What if I’m not an aggressive person?
+What if I’m not an angry person?

 What if I’m actually far more sensitive than I ever realised?